 - 8.2 The application site has been in railway use for approximately 60 years and is therefore a well established development in the landscape.
 The railway use has influenced the elongated and flat characteristics of the site.
-The currently proposed development by its nature is not significantly different in land use planning terms. - 8.3 The site is part of the Council's established economic land supply for business/general industry/storage and distribution and benefits from a previous grant of planning permission for a comparable use.
-The proposed stabling of railway carriages with associated maintenance and cleaning depot is a use tantamount to storage and distribution and general industry and thus complies with adopted Midlothian Local Plan (MLP) Policy COMD1. - 8.4 The recommended control by SEPA; required full details of a SUDS scheme for the site to be submitted for the prior written approval of the

-Planning Authority in consultation with SEPA, can be secured by a condition imposed on a grant of planning permission.
+The currently proposed development by its nature is not significantly different in land use planning terms. - 8.3 The site is part of the Council's established economic land supply for business/general industry/storage and distribution.
+The proposed stabling of railway carriages with associated maintenance and cleaning depot is a use tantamount to storage and distribution and general industry and thus complies with adopted Midlothian Local Plan (MLP) Policy COMD1. - 8.4 The controls alluded to by SEPA, including the required provision of two levels of surface water treatment, can be secured by a condition on a grant of planning permission.